drreynolds/smuhpc-workshop/source/session_6.rst

   jobs.

-In the context of high-throughput and high-performance computing, the primary role of a job scheduler is to managing the job queue for all of the compute nodes of the cluster.
-It's primary goal is typically to schedule queued jobs so that all of the compute nodes are utilized to their capacity, yet doing so in a fair manner that gives priority to users who have used less resources and/or contributed more to the
+In the context of high-throughput and high-performance computing, the primary role of a job scheduler is to manage the job queue for all of the compute nodes of the cluster.
+It's goal is typically to schedule queued jobs so that all of the compute nodes are utilized to their capacity, yet doing so in a fair manner that gives priority to users who have used less resources and/or contributed more to the